-We must be cautious in interpreting these relationships as causal effects, of course, because with observational survey data there may be omitted factors that drive selection in which schools offer services or which students attend those schools.
+My analysis is limited in its ability to provide estimates of causal effects, because with observational survey data there may be omitted factors that drive selection in which schools offer services or which students attend those schools.
 We should worry that results are biased upward if health services are only offered in the most advantaged schools.
-However, my analysis of the types of schools that offer preventive and physical health services to investigate potential selection found scant evidence of this.
+However, my analysis of the types of schools that offer preventive and physical health services found scant evidence of this.
 Instead, across numerous markers of school quality and student body composition, surprisingly few measures of advantage or disadvantage predict school service provision, suggesting that there is no prototypical school type that offers health services-at least not the preventive and physical health services considered here.
 Of course, I am limited to examining the observable school characteristics measured in Add Health.
-If unobservable characteristics lead schools to implement service programs (e.g. a wellconnected principal who has relationships with non-profit organizations or university hospitals, which may seek to establish health services in schools), I will not capture these dynamics.
+If unobservable characteristics lead schools to implement service programs (e.g. a well-connected principal who has relationships with nonprofit organizations or university hospitals, which may seek to establish health services in schools), I will not capture these dynamics.
 Similarly, there could be unobserved selection in which students attend schools with services; for example, highly involved parents may seek out schools that offer health services because they want their children to have access to every opportunity for enhanced success.
-That I cannot rule out this type of selection combined with the fact that I cannot measure how service provision changes student outcomes over time poses an important limitation to interpreting my results as representing a causal relationship.
-However, I have included a rich set of covariates at both the student and school level to attempt to mitigate this concern.
+That I cannot rule out this type of selection combined with the fact that I cannot measure how service provision changes student outcomes over time poses a limitation to interpreting my results as representing causal relationships.
+However, I have included an extensive set of covariates at both the student and school level to attempt to mitigate this concern.
 If there were strong selection forces operating to place services in certain types of schools, we would expect to find stronger and more consistent results in the models investigating selection on observables.
-And if students select into schools with services, those effects should at least be partially captured by student characteristics I control in my multilevel models, such as family background and parental involvement.
 Although a stronger capacity for causal inference is a limitation of this study, my test of school absences as a mediator bolsters the case that health services operate via at least one theorized mechanism to influence academic outcomes.

 The positive pattern of health service provision predicting better academic performance reflects school-average results.
-This highlights another limitation of these analyses and currently available survey data.
-Although there are pathways through which health service provision may benefit students who don't access the services directly (for example, by creating a school environment of health knowledge or peer effects on health behaviors), we would expect services to matter most for the students who use them.
-I cannot measure which students actually utilized the services at school; future research should collect data identifying students who do and do not use campus-based services.
-This would illuminate the importance of use as compared to presence, and help to delineate the relative contributions of different ways in which health services contribute to higher average performance.
-It is worth noting, however, that smaller scale studies examining SBHC users vs. nonusers have found high rates of service utilization among students who have access to health services at school (McNall et al. 2010).
+This highlights another limitation of currently available survey data.
+Although there are pathways through which health service provision may benefit students who don't access the services directly (for example, by spreading health knowledge or peer effects on health behaviors), we would expect services to matter most for the students who use them.
+I cannot measure which students actually utilized services at school; future research should collect data identifying students who do and do not use campus-based services.
+This would illuminate the importance of use versus presence, and help to delineate the relative contributions of different ways in which health services contribute to higher average performance.
+It is worth noting, however, that smaller scale studies examining SBHCs have found high rates of service utilization among students who have access to health services at school (McNall et al. 2010).